-- 51. We have reviewed and approved a draft of the financial statements and related notes referred to above, which you prepared in connection with your audit of our financial statements.
-We acknowledge that we are responsible for the fair presentation of the financial statements and related notes. - 52.
+- 53. We have reviewed and approved a draft of the financial statements and related notes referred to above, which you prepared in connection with your audit of our financial statements.
+We acknowledge that we are responsible for the fair presentation of the financial statements and related notes. - 54.
 With regard to supplementary information: - a.
 We acknowledge our responsibility for the presentation of the supplementary information in accordance with the applicable criteria. - b.
 We believe the supplementary information is fairly presented, both in form and content, in accordance with the applicable criteria. - c.
 The methods of measurement and presentation of the supplementary information are unchanged from those used in the prior period, and we have disclosed to you any significant assumptions or interpretations underlying the measurement and presentation of the supplementary information. - d.
-We believe the significant assumptions or interpretations underlying the measurement and/or presentation of the supplementary information are reasonable and appropriate. - 53.
-With regard to other information that is presented in the form of our annual report: - a.
-We confirm that Annual Comprehensive Financial Report comprise the annual report for the entity. - b.
-We have reviewed and approved the final draft of the annual report, which includes the introductory and statistical sections that we prepared.
+We believe the significant assumptions or interpretations underlying the measurement and/or presentation of the supplementary information are reasonable and appropriate. - 55.
+With regard to other information that is presented in the form of our annual report:

+a.
+We confirm that the Annual Comprehensive Financial Report comprise the annual report for the entity.

+b.We have reviewed and approved the final draft of the annual report.